Jump to section

 - Have a positive impact on those people by generating a kind of implicit network of support and connection

-A casual conversation with the person who serves you at the supermarket or a smile can make a difference to you and your environment, even if only through a glance.
+A casual conversation with the person who serves you at the supermarket can improve your environment, even if only through a glance.

 What are the main causes of loneliness?